d0tTino/Culture/README.md

 - **ask_clarification**: Request more information about something unclear
 - **continue_collaboration**: Standard contribution to ongoing discussion
 - **idle**: No specific action, continue monitoring
+- **perform_deep_analysis**: Conduct thorough analysis of a proposal or situation
+- **create_project**: Create a new project for collaboration
+- **join_project**: Join an existing project
+- **leave_project**: Leave a project

+### Project Affiliation System

+The project affiliation system allows agents to:
+- Create new projects with custom names and descriptions (costs IP and DU)
+- Join existing projects created by other agents (costs IP and DU)
+- Leave projects they are currently affiliated with (free)
+- See all available projects and their current members
+- Collaborate more closely with project members

 ### Simulation Loop